rushabh-git/Python_assignment_1/PythonAssignment-1.md

 ********************************************************************************************************************
 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
 If no, why?

+Ans: Ans:- The split() method is used to split the Python string, but we can use it to get the multiple values.
+Syntax:- input().split(separator, maxsplit)
+Parameters -
+The separator parameter breaks the input by the specified separator.
+By default, whitespace is the specified separator.
+The split() method is used to split the Python string, but we can use it to get the multiple values.

+Let's understand the following example. a, b, c = input("Enter three values: ").split()
+print("Enter Your First Name: ", a)
+print("Enter Your Last Name: ", b)
+print("Enter Your Class: ", c)
+print()
 ********************************************************************************************************************
 Q10.
 What are keywords?